gregwhitaker/catnap/README.md

 * [catnap-spring](https://bintray.com/gregwhitaker/maven/catnap-spring) - Use this library if you are integrating Catnap with a SpringMVC.
 * [catnap-springboot](https://bintray.com/gregwhitaker/maven/catnap-springboot) - Use this library if you are integrating Catnap with Spring Boot.
 * [catnap-jaxrs](https://bintray.com/gregwhitaker/maven/catnap-jaxrs) - Use this library if you are integrating Catnap with a Jersey or RESTEasy application.
+* [catnap-ratpack](https://bintray.com/gregwhitaker/maven/catnap-ratpack) - Use this library if you are integrating Catnap with Ratpack.

 ##Getting Started with Catnap